Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/customize/css-variables.md

 <!-- Boosted mod -->
 ## Deduping embedded SVGs

 Boosted uses [embedded SVGs as data URIs]({{< docsref "/customize/overview" >}}#csps-and-embedded-svgs) in the wild, which means extremely long strings in CSS.
-When one of them is used several times in the stylesheet, CSS custom properties allows to factorize its string— thus to decrease output filesize.
+When one of them is used several times in the stylesheet, CSS custom properties allows to factorize its string— thus to decrease output file size.

 ```css
 :root {